The best streaming services in 2024

 Sneaky hidden Regional Sports Fees

 Fubo is one of the best streaming services for anyone looking to have access to live sports without an actual cable subscription.
-Fubo’s standard plan is $75 and offers 120-plus channels, including almost every major broadcast and cable network.
-And its recent addition of regional sports networks sounded great, until we found out that Fubo's adding upwards of $13.99 extra in a Regional Sports Fee you'll see at checkout.
+Fubo’s entry-level plan is $80 and offers 120-plus channels, including almost every major broadcast and cable network.
+And its recent addition of regional sports networks sounded great until we found out that Fubo's adding upwards of $13.99 extra in a Regional Sports Fee you'll see at checkout.
 But unlike other live TV streaming competitors Hulu and Sling TV, Fubo has 4K streaming for select content on demand and select live events.
 The other knock against Fubo, besides its higher price, is the limited Cloud DVR storage.

 When we tested Fubo, we found that its multi-screen view (an Apple TV exclusive) was the biggest differentiator outside of its surplus of international sports.
 Those features work really well together, though, as we got to watch races and futbol simultaneously.